ejntaylor/wordpress-quick-panel/readme.txt

 = How do I contribute? =

 We encourage everyone to contribute their ideas, thoughts and code snippets.
-This can be done by forking the [repository over at GitHub](http://github.com/mattyza/starter-plugin/).
+This can be done by forking the [repository over at GitHub](https://github.com/raisonon/wordpress-quick-panel).

 == Screenshots ==

-1. The settings screen.

 == Upgrade Notice ==